The Art of Moving On: Website Transition Isn’t Easy

 It’s Time to Take Matters into Your Own Hands

-Speaking from experience, web developers can deliver a great website, but they’re seldom experts on search engine optimization (SEO).
+Speaking from past professional experience, web developers can deliver a great website, but they’re seldom experts on search engine optimization (SEO).
 They won’t do everything necessary to preserve your years of hard-earned SEO.

 I’m not knocking web developers.
 They have budgets and time constraints, and while there are some things they can do to help your SEO, they can’t do everything.